-In 2016, eligible employees, including our named executive officers, had the opportunity to earn cash bonuses under our 2016 cash incentive compensation program, based on our achievement of the 2016 corporate goals approved by our compensation committee and, for our named executive officers other than the Chief Executive Officer, against their individual performance goals, each as determined by the compensation committee.
-Each of our named executive officers has a target annual cash incentive opportunity, expressed as a percentage of his or her annual base salary as set forth in his or her respective employment agreement.
+In 2017, eligible employees, including our named executive officers, had the opportunity to earn cash bonuses under our 2017 cash incentive compensation program, based on our achievement of the 2017 corporate performance goals approved by our compensation committee and, for our named executive officers other than the CEO, based on their achievement of their individual performance goals, each as determined by the compensation committee.
+Each of our named executive officers was given a target annual cash incentive opportunity, expressed as a percentage of his or her annual base salary as set forth in his or her respective employment agreement.

-In December 2016, our Chief Executive Officer evaluated our corporate performance against the 2016 corporate goals approved by our compensation committee and each other named executive officer's individual goals for that year.
-Based on this evaluation, our Chief Executive Officer recommended cash bonus payments under the annual cash incentive compensation program for 2016 for each named executive officer other than himself.
-Also in December 2016, the compensation committee assessed our performance against the pre-established 2016 corporate base and stretch goals described below and, with input from our Chief Executive Officer, assessed the performance of our named executive officers other than our Chief Executive Officer against their individual goals for 2016.
+In December 2017, our CEO evaluated our corporate performance against the 2017 corporate goals approved by our compensation committee and each of our other named executive officer's individual performance against his or her individual performance goals for the year.
+Based on this evaluation, our CEO recommended cash bonus payments under our 2017 cash incentive compensation program for each named executive officer other than himself.
+Also in December 2017, the compensation committee assessed our performance against the pre-established 2017 corporate base and stretch performance goals described below and, with input from our CEO, assessed the performance of our named executive officers against their individual performance goals for 2017.

-The 2016 base corporate goals approved by our compensation committee, the relative weightings assigned to each goal, and our actual achievement during the year as a percentage of the target performance level and the weighted performance against these base corporate goals for 2016, are set forth in the table below.
-Our compensation committee determined that we had achieved our corporate goals at 60% of target.
+The 2017 base corporate performance goals approved by our compensation committee, the relative weightings assigned to each goal, and our actual achievement during the year as a percentage of the target performance level and the weighted performance against these corporate goals for 2017, are set forth in the table below.